ma-river/IOT2024/README.md

 **Motivation**

-- Insecurity regarding the protection of your home
+- The motivation for the system is a modern dilemma regarding the safety and security of your home

 **Objective**